sarahYasin/CG-Animation-and-Transformations/README.md

 # CG-Animation-and-Transformations

-an exercise i've done in computer graphics course at HUJI 2021
+an exercise in computer graphics course at HUJI 2021
+partner: amro asali

 characterAnimator.cs draw and animate a 3D character on screen using BVH files